COVID-19 VACCINE INFORMATION

 You do not need insurance or immigration documents to receive one

-Visit the Chicago Zocdoc website to find nearby vaccination locations and appointment availability.
-Appointments can be booked online, and, if no appointments are available, residents can sign up for notifications for when new appointments do become available.
+Visit the Chicago Zocdoc website to find nearby vaccination locations and to book an appointment.
 Embedded translation support is available for more than 100 languages, including Spanish.
 Residents can also call the CHICAGO COVID hotline at 312-746-4835 from 8am to 8pm seven days a week for help signing up for a vaccine appointment.
 A list of other options for getting vaccinated (such as reaching out to your healthcare provider) can be found at this website.

 Vaccines are also available at Prism Health Lab in Roger's Park at 6301 N Western Avenue Chicago, IL 60659.
 Walk-in's are welcome and appointments can be made at Prism.Org/HQ.
 Open Monday through Saturday.

-Erie Family Health has COVID-19 vaccine appointments available for anyone 16 or older.
+Erie Family Health has COVID-19 vaccine appointments available for anyone 12 or older.
 You do not need to be a patient to sign up for a vaccine.
-You can schedule an appointment here or by calling 312-666-3494, Option 5.
-Details on walk-in opportunities can be found here.
+Check for walk-in opportunities or schedule an appointment here or call 312-666-3494 or 847.666.3494, Option 5.

 SUBURBAN COOK COUNTY:

-Homebound residents can fill out this form online to register for an in-home vaccination or call 833-308-1988 Monday through Friday 7am-10pm and Saturday 8am-10pm to register to receive a vaccine at home.
+Homebound residents can fill out this form online to register for an in-home vaccination or call 833-308-1988 Monday through Friday 8am-8pm to register to receive a vaccine at home.
 Those who register by phone will receive a call back from Cook County to schedule a dose.

 To see if your organization may be eligible for on-site vaccination, fill out this form.

 Complete the City’s Vaccination Interest Form here (también disponible en español), and the City will notify you when a vaccine appointment is available.
-Please complete this form for each member of your household.
+Please complete this form for each member of your household regardless of age.
 More information can be found at this website.

 For home-bound residents 65 years or older: please complete this form so the City can coordinate an in-home vaccination.
 This form can be filled out on someone’s behalf.

 To receive a vaccine through a Skokie-run event, residents must sign up through pre-registration here.
-The Village is currently offering doses to all individuals 18 and older.
-Details on the registration process and vaccine distribution updates can be found here.
+You can also call 847-779-7726.
+The Village is currently offering doses to all individuals 12 and older.
+Details on the registration process and upcoming vaccine clinics can be found here.

 If you have already received your vaccination in a location other than a Skokie-run event, please fill out this form to let the Village know you can be removed from the vaccination pre-registration list.

-Vaccine Numbers in Perspective: As of April 29, 55% of adults (over 143 million) have received at least one vaccine dose, and over 38% of adults (99 million) are fully vaccinated.
-Over 82% of those 65+ have received at least one shot, and over 68% of this age category are fully vaccinated.
+Vaccine Numbers in Perspective: As of August 16, 59% of the total US population (over 198 million) have received at least one vaccine dose, and 50% (168 million) are fully vaccinated.
+Over 90% of those 65+ have received at least one shot, and over 80% of this age category are fully vaccinated.

-As of April 29, over 9.1 million vaccine doses have been administered in Illinois.
-About 31% of the Illinois population is fully vaccinated.
+As of August 16, over 13.6 million vaccine doses have been administered in Illinois.
+Over 51% of the Illinois population is fully vaccinated.